bleengrue23/bots/README.md

     const answer = "The temperature is " + data.main.temp + "degrees and Humidity is " + data.main.humidity + "% with " + data.weather[0].description + " expected.
 Would you like to make a flight reservation to this city?";

 ```
-We are not done with our function yet, we still need to package our "answer" in a form that will be accessible to Lex.
+This is all that it takes to codewise to build the response that we want to return to lex.
+We are not done with our function yet, how we still need to package our "answer" in a form that will be accessible to Lex.
 But before constructing our Lex response, there are a immediately a couple of things worth noting about our function so far.

 First, to implement this tutorial on your **you will need to replace the APPID above with your own** (freely available OpenWeather as noted at the beginning of this tutorial).